makeabilitylab/physcomp/communication/ml5js-serial.md

 }
 {% endhighlight JavaScript %}

-And here's a video demo of where we are thus far!
+And another video demo to help show what we've created thus far!
 Notice how PoseNet will recognize *pictures* of humans as well as real, physical humans in the web cam stream (but not pictures of seals!).

 <video autoplay loop muted playsinline style="margin:0px">
   <source src="assets/videos/NoseTracker3-EyesAndNoseWithBook-Optimized.mp4" type="video/mp4" />